-On Friday 20th October we opened our doors and invited parents and family friends to come and view the school as ‘a working school.’
+On Friday 12th October we opened our doors and invited parents and family friends to come and view the school as ‘a working school.’
 The children were involved in a RE Big Question Day on the topic of ‘What makes a good saint?’
 Some in depth discussions and good debates were held!
-The children always talk about how much they enjoy these afternoons and the opportunity to ‘show off’ their learning to their parents.
+The children always talk about how much they enjoy these events and the opportunity to ‘show off’ their learning to their parents.

-Our Year Six Leavers’ Service took place at St Faith’s church in Shellingford on Thursday 20th July.
+Our Year Six Leavers’ Service took place at St Faith’s church in Shellingford on Thursday 19th July.
 This special service was held to celebrate and prepare the Year Six pupils’ as they embark upon the next stage of their journey of life and learning.
-During the service, the Year Sixes reminisced and reflected on their time at Shellingford CE (A) Primary School and the school sang some of their favourite worship songs and ‘Give a Little Love’ from our recent summer production of Bugsy Malone.
+During the service, the Year Sixes reminisced and reflected on their time at Shellingford CE (A) Primary School and the school sang some of their favourite worship songs and ‘They live in you’ from our recent summer production of The Lion King.

 The whole school had a wonderful time at our school Sports Day.
-The children took part in team activities in their ‘Family Groups’ which were then followed by a series of competitive track events.
+The children took part in team activities in their ‘Family Groups’ which was then followed by a series of competitive track events.
 Certificates were awarded for the overall winning team and to the team who demonstrated the best team spirit.
 FoSS served strawberries and ice-cream, ice lollies and summer punch at the event which was well received in the hot weather and enjoyed by everyone.
 A special word of thanks goes to Mrs Setchell for organising yet another enjoyable Sports Day.

-Our summer production of Bugsy Malone was just fantastic!
-Congratulations to the children for two outstanding performances and to Mr Drew in particular for leading the production. £137.10 was raised following Class 4’s recent Bake Sale and a further £172.25 was raised in donations to cover the cost of the performance fees and video licence.
+Our summer production was again of a high standard!
+Congratulations to the children for two outstanding performances and to Mr Drew for leading the production. £137.10 was raised following Class 4’s recent Bake Sale and a further £172.25 was raised in donations to help cover the cost of the performance fees and video licence.
 Thank you, we are very grateful for your support.
 The school has also received a very generous anonymous donation of £200 and we would like to take this opportunity to thank you so very much for this kind donation.

-Our ShWimbledon tennis competition this year was held over two days on: Thursday 29th June for Class 1 and 2 in school; and on Friday 30th June for Class 3 and 4 at The Faringdon Tennis Club.
-The event involved competitive sessions and mini coaching games for the children and was led by local Tennis Coach, Mr Alan Elbourne.
+Our ShWimbledon tennis competition this year was held over two days on: Monday 23rd June for Class 1 and 2 in school; and on Friday 29th June for Class 3 and 4 at The Faringdon Tennis Club.
+The event involved competitive sessions and mini coaching games for the children and was led by local Tennis Coach, Matt Williams.